antonio-fr/jaccess/README.md

   Jaccess
 ===========

-JSBW is python script that reads Jaxx private seed mnemonic in Windows, Linux and MacOS
+Jaccess is a python script that reads Jaxx private seed mnemonic in Windows, Linux and MacOS.

 ## Dependencies